Thomaswang0822/loma_differentiable/pd_logs/README.md

     return res
 ```

-After being prepended to the actual user code, its foward-diff version will be derived by the loma auto-diff pipeline.
+After being prepended to the actual user code, its forward-diff version will be derived by the loma auto-diff pipeline.

 #### integrands